tml-tuebingen/nshap/README.md

 ## Implementation Details

-At the moment all functions computes interaction indices simply via their definition.
-Independent of the order ```n``` of the $n$-Shapley Values, this requires to call the value function ```v_func``` once for all $2^d$ subsets of coordinates.
-Thus, the current implementation provides no essential speedup for the computation of $n$-Shapley Values of lower order.
+At the moment all functions compute interaction indices simply via their definition.
+Independent of the order ```n``` of the interaction index, this requires to call the value function ```v_func``` once for all $2^d$ subsets of coordinates.
+Thus, the current implementation provides no essential speedup for the computation of interaction indices of lower order.

 The function ```nshap.vfunc.interventional_shap``` approximates the interventional SHAP value function by intervening on the coordinates of randomly sampled points from the data distributions.

 ## <a name="estimation"></a> Accuray of the computed interaction indices

-The computed $n$-Shapley Values are an estimate which can be inaccurate.
+The computed interaction indices are an estimate which can be inaccurate.

-The estimation error depends on the precision of the value function.
+The estimation error depends on the precision with which we are able to evaluate the value function.
 With the provided implementation of the interventional SHAP value function, the precision depends on the number of samples used to estimate the expectation.

-A simple way to test whether your result is precisely estimated to increase the number of samples (the ```num_samples``` parameter of ```nshap.vfunc.interventional_shap```) and see if the result changes.
+A simple way to test whether an interaction index or a visualization is accurately estimated to increase the number of samples (the ```num_samples``` parameter of ```nshap.vfunc.interventional_shap```) and see if the result changes.

 For more details, check out the discussion in [Section 8 of our paper](http://arxiv.org/abs/2209.04012).